LukeGrahamLandry/franca/examples/README.md

 - repl: a franca repl using the comptime jit.
 - hacky_incremental: call a function in a loop and hot load recompile it when the file changes
 - view_image: print a jpeg of the mona lisa to the terminal by importing a c library (lib:wuffs)
+- turing_art: randomized turing machines draw on a colourful canvas

 - farm_game: draws some rectangles on the screen with sokol (lib:sokol)
 - dearimgui_demo: calls ImGui::ShowDemoWindow (lib:sokol, lib:dearimgui)